 - 1 cup milk

 - 1 cup chicken stock/broth or vegetable broth

-- 12 oz. canned tuna drained and flaked apart with a fork (2 small cans or 1 large)
+- 12 oz. canned albacore tuna packed in water drained and flaked apart with a fork (2 small cans or 1 large)

 - 1/2 cup breadcrumbs